Safe and Near-Optimal Control with Online Dynamics Learning: Problem setup

 \section{Problem setup}

 \looseness -1 We consider the task of learning and controlling a nonlinear dynamical system

 with state $\state(\ki) \in \R^\statedim$ and input $\coninput(\ki) \in \R^\inputdim$.
-The noise $\noise(\ki) \in \W \subseteq \R^\statedim$ is assumed to be bounded and conditionally $\sigma$-sub-Gaussian~\cite{chowdhury_kernelized_2017}.
+The noise $\noise(\ki) \in \W \subseteq \R^\statedim$ is assumed to be bounded and conditionally $\sigma$-sub-Gaussian~\citep{beta_chowdhury17a}.
 Here, \mbox{$\dyntrueVec: \Re^{\statedim} \times \Re^{\inputdim} \rightarrow \Re^{\statedim}$} denotes the dynamics model, which is a-priori unknown and needs to be learned using online state measurements $\state(\ki)$.
 The disturbance set is given by $\W \coloneqq \ball{\noisebound}$, where $\ball{r}$ is an infinity-norm ball of radius $r$ with appropriate dimension.
 The system should satisfy (known) state and input constraints during closed-loop operation:

-\looseness -1 \mypar{Objective} Our goal is to learn the unknown system~\eqref{eq:system_dyn} up to user-chosen tolerance $\epsilon>0$, while satisfying the constraints~\eqref{eq:constraint_set} with arbitrarily high-probability \mbox{$1-\delta\in(0,1)$} during runtime, i.e., in a non-episodic fashion without resets (\cref{sec:full_expl_theory}).
+\looseness -1 \mypar{Objective} First, we consider the problem of learning the unknown system~\eqref{eq:system_dyn} up to user-chosen tolerance $\epsilon>0$, while satisfying the constraints~\eqref{eq:constraint_set} with arbitrarily high-probability \mbox{$1-\delta\in(0,1)$} during runtime, i.e., in a non-episodic fashion without resets (\cref{sec:full_expl_theory}).
 In our setting, the agent plans online at time step $\ki \in \Intp$ for a finite horizon $\Horizon$ with $\state_{\h+1} = \dynVec(\state_\h, \coninput_\h) +\noise_h$ denoting $(\h + 1)^{th}$ step prediction in the future starting from $\state_0 = \state(\ki)$.
-Using the guaranteed exploration framework developed in \cref{sec:full_expl_theory}, we additionally aim to safely maximize rewards, i.e., to find a policy $\pi$ that maximizes,
+Using the guaranteed exploration framework developed in \cref{sec:full_expl_theory}, our goal is to safely maximize rewards, i.e., to find a policy $\pi$ that maximizes,